cequel/cequel/README.md

 given key(s).
 So, you may think you are creating a new record, but in fact you're overwriting data at an existing record:

+#### Counting ####

+Counting is not the same as in a RDB, as it can have a much longer runtime and can put unexpected load on your cluster.
+As a result Cequel does not support this feature.
+It is still possible to execute raw cql to get the counts, should you require this functionality.
+`MyModel.connection.execute('select count(*) from table_name;').first['count']`

 ``` ruby
 # I'm just creating a blog here.
 blog1 = Blog.create!(